vsrinivas/fuchsia/qemu_persistent_disk.md

 $ mkfile -n 1g blk.bin
 ```

-## Start magenta
+## Start zircon
-You don't need a full Fuchsia UI to set up the disk image so start just magenta
+You don't need a full Fuchsia UI to set up the disk image so start just zircon
 but tell it to mount ```
 $ mrun -d
 [00000.000] 00000.00000> multiboot: info @ 0xffffff8000009500